Cholangiocarcinoma

 If doctors suspect bile duct cancer, they may insert an endoscope through the mouth to the stomach and intestines to provide a closer view.[4]

-A cholangiography, imaging of the bile ducts, may also be performed.
+Doctors may also perform a cholangiography, which is a way of getting an image of the bile ducts.
 During this special procedure, dye is injected into the ducts.
-Then an X-ray is taken so doctors can detect any tumors.[5]
+Then, an X-ray is taken so doctors can detect any tumors.[5]

 Finally, doctors may biopsy suspected tumors.
 A biopsy involves removing a small amount of tissue and examining it under the microscope to detect cancer cells.[4]